turing-trading/tt-mcp-grafana/README.md

 ### Admin
 - **List teams:** View all configured teams in Grafana.

+### GitOps and Provisioning
+- **Repository Management:** List, inspect, and manage Git repositories configured for GitOps workflows
+- **Branch Operations:** List and filter repository branches and refs for different configuration versions
+- **File Operations:** Create, read, update, and delete configuration files in repositories with full version control
+- **File History:** View Git commit history for specific files to track configuration evolution
+- **Pull Request Management:** Automatically create pull requests for managed repositories to enable code review workflows
+- **Manual GitHub PR Creation:** Open GitHub pull request creation pages in the browser for provisioning repositories with pre-filled title, body, and branch information
+- **Dashboard Manager Integration:** Understand how dashboards are managed through GitOps and locate their source files

+The GitOps features enable complete Infrastructure-as-Code workflows for Grafana configurations, including dashboards, datasources, alerting rules, and more.
+All changes are tracked in Git with full audit trails, rollback capabilities, and collaborative code review processes.

+**Smart Dashboard Management:** The `update_dashboard` tool automatically detects whether a dashboard is managed through GitOps or not:
+- **Provisioned dashboards:** Automatically routes updates through the Git repository using file management, ensuring changes are version-controlled and maintaining GitOps compliance
+- **Regular dashboards:** Uses the standard Grafana API for direct updates
+- **New dashboards:** Always created using the standard API, can later be moved to GitOps management

+This intelligent routing ensures that your GitOps workflows are preserved while providing a unified interface for dashboard management.

 The list of tools is configurable, so you can choose which tools you want to make available to the MCP client.
 This is useful if you don't use certain functionality or if you don't want to take up too much of the context window.
 To disable a category of tools, use the `--disable-<category>` flag when starting the server.
 For example, to disable